AlainaWayne/AutoFeeder/README.md

 ![cat feeder turntable dimensional drawing](https://github.com/user-attachments/assets/a0950ead-b7b6-436f-9a9d-34da4cd93d10)
 - The turntable was designed to hold 4 full cat food cans (enough food for 2-4 days depending on feeding schedule)
 - there is an empty slot to be used as a home position when the machine is not in use

+- The turntable needed to be 12 inches in diameter, but the largest stock wood we had access to was 8 inches wide
+- To solve this we glued together two pices of stock material to be cut on the CNC mill

 ![Turntable Milling](https://github.com/user-attachments/assets/6c4cd75c-c381-45f2-a757-223fee642585)
-- It was cnc milled on a Laguna IQ CNC machine
+- It was milled on a Laguna IQ CNC machine

 ![Turntable milling issue](https://github.com/user-attachments/assets/32855f11-e6e7-464f-9249-ebcc226040fb)
-- The stock material ended up being slightly thicker than what we designed for
+- The stock material ended up being slightly thicker than what we designed for, so th emachine did not cut the holes all the way through
-- To fix this, a hand saw was used to cut the rest of the way though
+- To fix this, a hand saw was used to cut the rest of the way

 ![Turntable](https://github.com/user-attachments/assets/504d0fd9-736e-4ade-b650-78bbfeb965f1)

 ### Main Housing